Psychedelic Facilitator Training Program

 InnerTrek’s groundbreaking training program prepares students to practice to the highest standards within the new paradigm of psychedelic care.

-InnerTrek is approved by the Higher Education Coordinating Commission (HECC), Oregon Health Authority and Colorado’s Department of Regulatory Agencies.
-Graduates of the full program are eligible for state-licensure in Oregon and Colorado.
+InnerTrek is approved by the Higher Education Coordinating Commission (HECC), Oregon Health Authority (OHA) and Colorado’s Department of Regulatory Agencies (DORA).

 In-Person Program Details